Zehelein/pg-transactional-outbox/lib/README.md

 The transactional outbox pattern uses the following approach to guarantee the exactly-once processing (in combination with the transactional inbox pattern):

-1. Some business logic needs to update data in its database and send an event with details of the changes.
+1. Some business logic needs to update data in its database and send a message (e.g. with details of the changes).
 2. It uses a database transaction to add all of the business data changes on the one hand and it inserts the details of the message that should be sent into an "outbox" table within the same database transaction.
 The message includes